Jordan Tucker: College career

 Tucker found minimal playing time at Duke, scoring six points in two games.
 He opted to transfer to Butler after the first semester, choosing the Bulldogs over Georgetown.
 Tucker became eligible for Butler in December 2018.
 On January 19, 2019, he scored a career-high 24 points in an 80–71 win against St. John's.
 He averaged 9.7 points and 4.1 rebounds per game as a sophomore.
 Tucker focused on improving his shooting during his junior season.
 As a junior, Tucker averaged 8.9 points and 3.8 rebounds per game, shooting 36 percent from three-point range.
 Following the season, he declared for the 2020 NBA draft.

 Professional career

 Windy City Bulls (2021–2022)

 In October 2021, Tucker joined the Windy City Bulls after a successful tryout.
 Tucker was then later waived on January 17, 2022.
 In nine games, he averaged 3.9 points and 3.0 rebounds per game.

 Rio Grande Valley Vipers (2022)

 On January 25, 2022, Tucker was added to the roster of the Rio Grande Valley Vipers.
 He was waived on January 31.

 Sioux Falls Skyforce (2022)

 On March 24, 2022, Tucker was acquired via available player pool by the Sioux Falls Skyforce.

 KK Feniks 2010 (2022–2023)

 On November 26, 2022, Tucker signed with KK Feniks 2010 of the Macedonian First League.
 In five games, he averaged 16.4 points, 5.4 rebounds, and one assist per game.

-BC Chernomorets (2023–present)
+BC Chernomorets (2023)

 On January 15, 2023, Tucker joined BC Chernomorets of the Bulgarian National Basketball League.

+Chorale Roanne Basket (2023–2024)

+On September 11, 2023, Tucker signed with Chorale Roanne Basket of the LNB Pro A.

+Delaware Blue Coats (2024)

+On September 30, 2024, Tucker signed with the Philadelphia 76ers, but was waived on October 17.
+On October 28, he joined the Delaware Blue Coats, but was waived on January 11, 2025.

+Neptūnas Klaipėda (2025)

+On July 11, 2025, Tucker signed one–year contract with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.